Frequently Asked Questions

 - Strengthen your voice: Let the DNA help your company influence the important policy decisions that are swirling in the industry

-A. In its early stages, the association is being led by an Interim Board of individuals from the companies that were instrumental in the association’s founding and launch, listed below.
-Later, after the DNA’s launch phase, the members will elect the organization’s leaders.
+A. In its early stages, the association was led by an Interim Board of individuals from the companies that were instrumental in the association’s founding and launch, listed below.
+Later, after the DNA’s launch phase, the members elected the organization’s leaders.

 - Jeff Eckhaus, Senior Vice President of Corporate Development, Demand Media